metabrainz/bookbrainz-user-guide/docs/style/entities/work.md

 #### Writer
 The main Author-Work relationship is that of a work to it's author(s), aka its *writer(s)*; most every work should have at least one of these.<br>
-See the [Author](./author.md) page for a description of the types of authors and also the difference between the "written by" Work relationship and Author Credits on Editions.
+See the [Author](./author.md) page for a description of the types of authors and also the difference between the "written by" Work relationship and [Author Credits](./author.md#author-credits) on Editions.

 #### Others
-Notably there is one Work-Author link we'll cover here; That of a work that is *about* an Author; Biographies or bio's.<br>
+Notably there is one Work-Author relationship we'll cover here: that of biographies, a work that is *about* an Author entity.<br>
 This is a work that is _about_ an Author, someone already in the database.
 However, someone who never wrote anything, but is in some other way notable, for example; if they link other authors together, via parental or marriage relationships, if they are teachers of other authors, if they have several biographies written about them, they may be be added to BookBrainz, despite not having written anything themselves.<br>
-Examples:
+Examples:<br>
+- [Henry Kissinger](https://bookbrainz.org/author/8eca361c-99f3-46c6-9c8a-a53e92d10694) is the subject of multiple biographies but has not written any work himself

 ### Links to other works
 Linking works together: